notthetup/nodeboats-material/getting-started.md

 	>> s.to(90) // move the servo to move the servo to degree 90
 	```
 - play with other [servo functions from Johnny Five](https://github.com/rwaldron/johnny-five/blob/master/docs/servo.md)
-- Onwards to making the boat now.
-Yiiiihooooo ;-)
+- Onwards to making the boat now. _Yiiiihooooo ;-)_

 #Chapter 3 - Lets make Boat!

+Now that we know how to control physical functionality, let's get creative and make a boat.
+Our boats needs to stay afloat, and it needs to move based on our control.

 ## Buoyancy

 1. Buoyancy is critical in making boats.
 You don't want your boat to sink!

-- Ensure that no water EVER! contacts the electronics.
+- Ensure that no water EVER! comes in contact with the electronics.
 Water and electronics don't mix.

 - If your boat is heavy and has large portions of it under water, then you're adding drag to the boat.
 This is going to slow your boat down.

 - You can always make your boat more boyant by attaching some styrofoam or plastic bottles to it.

-- Ensure that there are no leaks in the boat, always pot all holes you drill with the silicone sealent.
+- Ensure that there are no leaks in the boat, always pot all holes you drill with the silicone sealent. _No one ever liked leaky abstractions or boats._

 - Keep in mind where you put your weights (motors, battries, SparkCore, etc).
-A level boat is more controllable than a boat which is tilted.
+A level boat is more controllable than a boat which is tilted. _Just like with fonts_

 ## Propulsion